arthurstevens/neetcode-150-python/README.md

 - LeetCode problem link
 - Time/space complexity
 - Python solution

 ## READMEs

 Each topic has a journal for tracking adversities and concepts learned.
+In addition to this, the `implementations` folders contain algorithms/data structures that were studied and built before approaching problems.